CARDINALS NOSH

 LOW FIDELITY MODELS

-This mid-fidelity model I used with a basic acrylic plastic, which I demonstrated to my peers.
-I was easily able to slide it in with a slot that I achieved using a table saw.
-The tension-bent pieces were laser cut.
-I then heat-bent the perches and used a bandsaw to put the square out for the suet.
+This mid-fidelity model was made using basic acrylic plastic, and pieces of solid wood.
+Using a table saw easily acheived the ability to slide the acrylic in a slot.
+The tension-bent pieces were laser cut, Then heat-bent the perches and used a bandsaw to cut the square out for the suet.

 MID FIDELITY MODEL